Have you ever been to the desert? What is a desert like? Look at this picture of the Sinai Desert together.

 And God wants to use the times that we don’t get what we want to remind us to be thankful for what he has already given us.

 But mostly God wants to use the times that we don’t get what we want to help us to want more of Jesus instead of more of whatever that other thing is (even if it’s a good thing).

 Life with Jesus isn’t always going to be easy.
 But Jesus can take the hard things in our lives and use them to teach us to be more like him.
 More kind.
 More caring.
 More sharing.
 More trusting.
 And that’s the most important one.
 We need to learn to trust that because Jesus died for our sins, one day he will turn everything hard into something great.

 Because of Jesus we know that God will use all the hard things in life to help us trust him more.

 With Jesus we don’t have to complain when things don’t go our way.

 DO SOMETHING TOGETHER

 Make a list of 3 things you could complain about today and a list of 3 things you could enjoy doing today (For example: cleaning up your room or doing school work).
 Talk about how the same things could be on both lists.
-How can we turn things into something to enjoy instead fo something to complain about?
-How does trusting God help us.
+How can we turn things into something to enjoy instead of something to complain about?
+How does trusting God help us?

 Watch how Mary Poppins does this below (note: she doesn’t identify the “spoonful of sugar” but we all know it’s Jesus – wink, wink).